 Not everyone does words very goodly.
 Maybe exposition was never your strong suit, and you’re more a physical being.
 If that’s the case, online dating is probably a challenge for you.
 Your eyes can’t do the talking; you have to up your chatting game before someone will agree to go out with you.
 Unless your profile pic is extremely hot.
 Then you might have some leeway.

-Sending out message after message each day can get exhausting — even more so if you’re not getting responses.
+Sending out message after message each day can get exhausting — not to mention time-consuming — and it’s even more frustrating if you’re not getting responses.
 You take all this time to find the right person, craft a personal message, and then you wait.
 And wait.
 And wait some more.

 Sending more messages gives you more chances to get a response, but that takes more time.
-Your dating profile can begin to feel like a part-time job — except you’re not getting paid.
+Your dating profile can begin to feel like a part-time job — except you’re not getting paid (or even laid).

-Last of all, some dating sites attract scammers looking to target emotionally vulnerable singles online.
-More than 5,800 romance scam complaints were filed with the FBI in 2014.
+Last of all, some dating sites attract scammers who are looking to target emotionally vulnerable singles online.
+More than 21,000 romance scam complaints were filed with the FBI in 2018 alone.
 As if getting rejected wasn’t bad enough!

-I know it’s shocking, but some people can lie on the internet.
+I know it’s shocking, but some people on the internet aren’t who they say they are.
+Some singles tell lies to get dates.
 According to the Huffington Post, over 53% of single Americans lie on their dating profiles about their jobs, ages, weight, and physique.
 There are some truly great people on dating websites, but there are trolls and creeps, too.